eugene-eeo/midas/README.md

 $ ./midas ... | ./dispatch.sh
 ```

 See `dispatch.sh` for an example of what could be done.
+The events recognised
+are `{3,4}.{up,down,left,right}`, and represent triple/quad swipes in the four
+main directions.

 ### Algorithm